Fibonacci Series in Python Using While Loop

 0 1 1 2 3 5 8 13 21 34

-In this program, we generated the Fibonacci series using a while loop.
+In this program, we generated the Fibonacci series in python using while loop.
 When the user enters the number of terms of the series to be printed, say ‘n’.
 The code outputs the first two terms in the series, which are initialised as 0 and 1, respectively.
 Then it starts a while loop, which runs until it prints the ‘n-2′ number of terms.
 Within the loop, the program adds the series’ last two values (a and b) to get the next term (c), which is then printed.

 The values of ‘a’ and ‘b’ are shifted to the right by one position, making ‘b’ the current term and ‘a’ the previous term, and the loop continues like before.

-The output of the program is the Fibonacci series, when the user enters ’10’ is 0, 1, 1, 2, 3, 5, 8, 13, 21, 34.
+The output of the Fibonacci series in python using while loop, when the user enters ’10’ is 0, 1, 1, 2, 3, 5, 8, 13, 21, 34.

 Why do we use the While loop to find the Fibonacci series